 So, the title of this post has nothing to do with a belief that HBCUs cannot prepare us for the real world.
 Let’s start there.
 I just believe that this particular university is not.
 Because they choose not to be.
 And remember that I’m talking about this as a graduate student.

-When professors try to make you choose between having a job in order to have a roof over your head and attending every single class, when they tell you to choose between paying your bills and buying the latest book in your discipline, they are not equipped to cultivate us on the rocky ground which we stand.
-I battled with asking students who had situations like these that I know personally, if I could mention their situations anonymously but I chose not to in order to preserve their choices to plow through their time at this school.
-But do know, there are individual cases of students being told for instance that instead of working full time, they should consider a work study position somewhere on campus that would slide them 15 hours per week.
+When professors try to make you choose between having a job in order to have a roof over your head and attending every single class, when they tell you to choose between paying your bills and buying the latest book in your discipline, they are not equipped to cultivate us on the rocky ground which we stand. , I personally know of individual cases of students being told things like instead of working full time, they should consider a work study position somewhere on campus that would slide them 15 hours per week.
 GA minimum wage is 7.25.
 Any small campus opportunities that come available don’t go too much higher than that number.
 You cannot pay rent with that and God forbid you wanna get fancy on us and have a meal or two.
 I’ve never had a white professor make me choose life or death based on what I could afford to invest in academically, and I’m quite ashamed to say that this stuff is coming from my own people.
-At a school that does not fund our education, and does not have financially feasible tuition rates, it’s weird to me that there are faculty who can’t understand why I would need to work 40 hours/week and potentially interfere with perfect class attendance.
-At a school that has no graduate housing, where the max amount of student loans I can receive can’t fully cover a 12 credit course load let alone pay for expenses, you wonder how these people can even thing this is functional.
+At a school that does not fund our education, and does not have financially feasible tuition rates, it’s weird to me that there is faculty who can’t understand why I would need to work 40 hours/week and potentially interfere with perfect class attendance.
+At a school that has no separate graduate housing, where the max amount of student loans I can receive can’t fully cover a 12 credit course load let alone pay for expenses, you wonder how these people can even think this is functional.

 Not equipped to equip me is also when your program’s department chair is yanked out of their position a few short weeks before school begins and you aren’t ever formally notified.
 You just kinda figure it out when people start referring you to a completely different person for correspondence.
 I never did figure out who was then responsible for the $5000 they promised me.
 Not equipped is also when that same department decides to have a Meet and Greet at the very end of the semester when done met each other already through the unifying ways of the struggle.